chinmayapulikallu/pet-techs/README.md

 Thanks for checking out Pet Techs Web Application!

-## Download (Don't Clone) This Repository

-- Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-- Unzip the project and start with the code in that folder.
-- Create a new GitHub project and push this code to the new repository.

 ## Prerequisites

 Before you get started, make sure you have the following software installed on your computer: